US STOCKS-S&P 500, Dow climb for third day and close at records

 "Which is why the market is not backing off, because he succeeded in jawboning the anxiety and stopped people from getting really panicked about it."

-The Russell 1000 growth index, made up largely of technology stocks, outperformed its value counterpart .RLV, made up mostly of cyclical stocks such as financials .SPSY and energy .SPNY names, for a second week following the pullback in longer-dated Treasury yields.
+The Russell 1000 growth index, comprised largely of technology stocks, outperformed its value counterpart .RLV, made up mostly of cyclical stocks such as financials .SPSY and energy .SPNY names, for a second week following the pullback in longer-dated Treasury yields.

 Bank of America's weekly fund flow figures showed investors have pumped more money into equities over the past five months than in the last 12 years.